JoaoFelicissimo03/AirbnbNY2024_EDA/README.md

 TO DO
 Licencing done,
-next step dashboard... app.py not working needs a fix
+next step dashboard... app.py not working needs a fix, working on it